-There are different types of fostering to suit all different types of children and families.
+There are different types of fostering to suit all different types of young people and fostering families.

 Foster carers are not expected to do all types of fostering, but tend to specialise in one or two types of fostering.

 This type of foster carer can provide a home for young people up to two years, usually a few days or weeks, until their long-term plan is ready.
 Children often go back to live with their birth families after a short-term placement, or to live with long-term foster carers.

 Long term placements are for foster carer's who can provide a home for children with the intention of them being there for a number of years, or until the child is able to live independently.

-This foster carer provides a home for children who need a stable environment urgently, any time of the day or night.
+These foster carer's provides a home for children who need a stable environment urgently, any time of the day or night.
 This is usually on a short term basis.

-This foster carer would be able to provide a home for children whilst their long-term foster carers have a short break.
-This could last anything from a few hours to a few weeks dependent on the child, the carers and the needs.
+These foster carer's would be able to look after a young person short term whilst their long-term foster carers have a short break.
+This could last anything from a few hours to a few weeks dependent on the young person and the carers needs.

-Homes for specialist disability fostering are specifically tailored for children with physical, developmental, sensory or intellectual disabilities - foster carers are trained on how to help the children and given support throughout the placement.
+Homes for specialist disability fostering are specifically tailored for children with physical, developmental, sensory or intellectual disabilities - foster carers are trained on how to help the young person and given support throughout the placement.